Gallery of Curiosities

 What we’re looking for:

 As an audio venue, we want stories that entertain.
-We want to be taken on an adventure in a time that never was, be it steampunk, gaslamp, weird tales, dreadpunk, vintage horror, new weird, mad science, fantastic cities (please!), monsters, impossible machines, clockworks, alt-history adventures, surprises, weird westerns, and things that shouldn’t work
+We want to be taken on an adventure in a time that never was, be it steampunk, gaslamp, weird tales, dark fantasy, dreadpunk, vintage horror, new weird, mad science, fantastic cities (please!), monsters, impossible machines, odd, clockworks, alt-history adventures, surprises, weird westerns, and things that shouldn’t work

 What we don’t want:

 Serialized novels.
 Novel excerpts.
 Drabbles.
 Stories longer than 7500 words.
 Fan fiction.
 Sherlockians.
-Vulgar language used as punctuation.
-Horror stories that spend most of the word count telling us all the mundane little details of the contemporary protag’s lifestyle before getting to it.
+Swearing used as punctuation.
+Bleak, hyper-realistic horror.
 Cutters.
+Rape used as a plot device.
 JFK theories.
 Anything that has been on a podcast within the past 18 months.
 Stories outside of the “speculative fiction” genres.

 What’s a hard sell:

 Anything set after World War 2.
 Horror based in domestic violence or sexual perversion.
+Medieval fantasy.
 Anything set after the mid-20th Century.
 Stories that take place in outer space.
 Horror stories with contemporary moods or settings.
 Excessive splatter.
 Stories longer than 6000 words.
 Anything set after the 1950s.
 Using some sort of portal or memoir device to get to an era we might be interested in.
 Stories that make us wonder why they should considered as “speculative fiction”.

 5 cents a word USD for original fiction and a penny a word for reprints, with a minimum of $50 USD for stories less than 1000 words.

 How do I submit?

 Send your story as an email attachment to email@example.com with SUBMISSION: Story Title in the subject line, because that is how I search for things.
 Always send a new story after a rejection with a new subject line.
 Continuing a thread is a good way to get the next one lost.